nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 The purpose of this section is to provide a historical view of all issues (prescribed elsewhere and repeat dispense are not included as their issues are not recorded on the GP system).

+This is the only subsection to include the individual issues of a repeat medication.

 ### Subsection title ###

 The subsection title **MUST** be "All Medication Issues".